When should PHI or EHR be protected? To answer this question we first must understand that data has different states.

-Data “in motion” is data that is travelling from one computer system to another one.
+Data “in motion” is data that is traveling from one computer system to another one.
 For example, a medical technician working in a doctor’s office enters the patient’s blood pressure in a web form.
 Before he presses the enter button, the PHI resides “at rest” on the technician’s desktop system.
 After he submits the form, the data then travels from the technician’s desktop through the internet and to the final destination on a remote system.
-The period that the data is travelling is referred to as data “in transit” or “in motion”.
+The period that the data is traveling is referred to as data “in transit” or “in motion.”

 Understanding the state that PHI data resides in is an easy way to remember which stage that it needs to be encrypted.